Etosha Safari Lodge has 65 villas...

 Usual board basis: B&B

-Food quality: Breakfast is a buffet, served in the dining room.
-Guests are offered cereal, fruit, yoghurt, tea and coffee, bacon and scrambled eggs.
-The hot breakfast is precooked and guests can help themselves, so sometimes it is not as fresh as it could be.
+Food quality: A buffet breakfast comprises cereal, fruit, yoghurt, tea and coffee, bacon and scrambled eggs.
+The hot breakfast is pre-cooked, so sometimes it is not as fresh as it could be.

 Dining style: Individual Tables